sauciucrazvan/tracely/README.md

 # Tracely

 Tracely is your ultimate management app with seamless cloud synchronization.
-Keep an organized track of all your projects, ideas, notes, and everything else you can imagine – all in one place. 📊🗂️
+Keep an organized track of all your projects, ideas, notes, and everything else you can imagine – all in one place, across multiple devices. 📊🗂️

 > **Status: In Progress** 🚧
 >